spoiledwit/Fashion-Classifier/README.md

 # Fashion Classifier

 Fashion Classifier is a predictor that classifies clothing items into 10 different classes.
-It has been trained on the Fashion MNIST dataset using a classification model.
+It has been trained on the Fashion MNIST dataset using a classification architecture.
 The project is implemented as a React app, with the trained model stored in the public folder.

 ## Overview